glassleo/OPie/README.md

 ---

 ## Legal
 All of the original code was written by Foxlit.
 I claim no rights to anything in this repository.
-The code is released "as is" under the assumption that "Fair Use" applies according to Section 107 of the Copyright Act:
+The code is released "as is" under the assumption that Fair Use applies according to Section 107 of the Copyright Act:

 1. The use is of nonprofit nature.
 2. The use may be considered transformative as new features have been added and bugs have been fixed.